kdeda/idd-tableview/README.md

 This is a custom made TableView that does not depend on List and supports macOS 11 and above.

-It will render 100k rows in a second.
-Take that SwiftUI.List
+It is able to handle a giant amount of rows, 500k with no problem.
+Take that SwiftUI.List However we have discovered that Array<V>.sort(by: keyPath) is 6 to 7 time slower than using pure functions

 There are 2 example target in the package.